YunoHost/ynh-dev/README.md

 First you need to install the system dependencies.

 `ynh-dev` essentially requires Git and the LXD/LXC ecosystem.
-Please see the [local development path](#local-development-path) section for some idea of the versions required.

 On a Debian-based system (regular Debian, Ubuntu, Mint ...), LXD can be installed using `snapd`.
 On other systems like Archlinux, it's probably that you will also be able to install `snapd` using the system package manager (or even